atrauzzi/laravel-doctrine/readme.md

 ### An ORM for a Framework for Web Artisans

-Laravel's Eloquent ORM is nice for lightweight use, however there's little out there that can beat Doctrine when you need a more full-featured ORM.
+Laravel's Eloquent ORM is nice for lightweight use, however there's little out there that can beat [Doctrine](http://www.doctrine-project.org/projects/orm.html) when you need a more full-featured ORM.

-This is an integration of Doctrine 2.x to Laravel 4.x as a composer package.
+This is an integration of Doctrine 2.x to Laravel 4.x as a [composer](http://getcomposer.org) package.
 Doctrine's `EntityManager` instance is accessible through a facade named `Doctrine`.

-Metadata is currently obtained via the annotation driver.
+Metadata is currently obtained via the [annotation driver](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/annotations.html).

 #### Installation

 Installation is the usual process for Laravel packages.

+Insert the following to the packages section of your `composer.json` file and run an update:

+    "atrauzzi/laravel-doctrine": "dev-master",

 Add the service provider to your Laravel application in `app/config/app.php`.
 In the `providers` array add: